nasa/cumulus-dashboard/README.md

 After these containers are running, you can start a cumulus API locally in a terminal window `npm run serve-api`, the dashboard in another window. `[HIDE_PDR=false SHOW_DISTRIBUTION_API_METRICS=true ESROOT=http://example.com APIROOT=http://localhost:5001] npm run serve` and finally cypress in a third window. `npm run cypress`.

-Once the docker app is running, If you would like to see sample data you can seed the database.
+Once the Docker app is running, If you would like to see sample data you can seed the database.
 This will load the same sample data into the application that is used during cypress testing.
 ```bash
   $ npm run seed-database
 ```

-If you prefer to stand up more of the stack in docker containers, you can include the cumulus api in the docker-compose stack.
-To run the Cumulus API in a docker container, (which still leaves running the dashboard and cypress up to you), just run the `cumulusapi` service.
+If you prefer to stand up more of the stack in Docker containers, you can include the cumulus api in the docker-compose stack.
+To run the Cumulus API in a Docker container, (which still leaves running the dashboard and cypress up to you), just run the `cumulusapi` service.

-The cumulusapi docker service is started and stopped:
+The cumulusapi Docker service is started and stopped:
 ```bash
   $ npm run start-cumulusapi
   $ npm run stop-cumulusapi